storelocatorjs/storelocator/docs/features.md

 ### Autocomplete

-Storelocator include by default [Google Maps Autocomplete](https://developers.google.com/maps/documentation/javascript/places-autocomplete).
+Storelocatorjs include by default [Google Maps Autocomplete](https://developers.google.com/maps/documentation/javascript/places-autocomplete).
 The `places` librairy is automatically loaded.

 ### Geolocation

-Storelocator integrate its own geolocation button `.storelocator-geolocButton` to trigger a geolocation request.
+Storelocatorjs integrate its own geolocation button `.storelocator-geolocButton` to trigger a geolocation request.

 !!! warning
     Geolocation need SSL certificat with `https` on Google Chrome and somes others recents browsers.
 Documentation is available on [Google Developers](https://developers.google.com/web/updates/2016/04/geolocation-on-secure-contexts-only).

 ### Filters

-The storelocator can be used with or without filters.
+Storelocatorjs can be used with or without filters.
 Filters let you filter stores by categories.
 Store categories can be unlimited but **must be unique** for each marker.
 Identifie them by a unique ID in the JSON key `categories` as string format.

 ### Marker styles

 Marker have a default style, the same as on Google Maps.
-Storelocator has an option to easily customized the style of the marker with a SVG.
+Storelocatorjs has an option to easily customized the style of the marker with a SVG.

 To use this feature, fill the option `map.markers` as below: